denismurphy/simplified-blockchain/README.md

 # Simplified Blockchain: A Playful Approach

-This repository contains a playful implementation of a Simplified Blockchain, Merkle Tree, Zk-SNARK and Zk-Rollup.
+This repository contains a simplified implementation of a Blockchain, Merkle Tree, Zk-SNARK and Zk-Rollup.
 The main focus of this repository is to provide a simplified and easy to understand codebase for understanding the underlying concepts and principles of these technologies.

 ## Getting Started